Cancel anytime

 Core Business Areas

-- Infrastructure: Offers a range of infrastructure solutions, including hybrid cloud platforms, servers, and storage systems.
+- Infrastructure: Delivers infrastructure solutions, including hybrid cloud infrastructure, servers, and storage systems.

-- Financing: Provides financing solutions to clients purchasing IBM products and services.
+- Financing: Provides financing solutions to clients to facilitate the acquisition of IBM's products and services.

 Leadership and Structure